Esbisans/instrumental-music-ml/README.md

 # Musical Instrument Classifier

 This project is an academic endeavor aimed at developing a musical instrument classifier using machine learning techniques.
 This app is the implementation of the model that has already been trained.
+This app is developed in the **Spanish** language.

 ## Overview